nsprabha/fake_data_generate/README.md

 5/7/2025

-(v2) modified such that there's dropdown, for now added
+(v2) modified such that there's dropdown, for now added medical and general

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------